.

 "Oh!" she exclaimed.
 "These must be portraits of the original pirates!"

-Past Lightfoot's painting was that of the woman who stood next to him in his own portrait.
-Arrayed in a flowing black cloak and green gown that contrasted with her fair skin and scarlet hair and lips, the woman stood upon an outcrop of rock with a sailing ship in the sea behind her and a cutlass strapped to her side.
+After Lightfoot’s painting was that of the woman who stood next to him in his own portrait.
+Arrayed in a flowing black cloak and green gown that contrasted with her fair skin and scarlet hair and lips, she stood upon an outcrop of rock with a sailing ship in the sea behind her, a cutlass strapped to her side.
 Her plaque read:

 Maeve McConaghy--5th Lord of the Captaincy